bstei/training/readme.md

 ## Creating repositories

-git init
-it initiales a local repo
+    git init                    it initiales a local repo

+    git clone https://...       copies the whole repo with all branches to local

 ## Staging and committing

     git add .
-add all files (but new ones?)
+Add all changes but new files and deletions

+    git add -u                  Removes as well as modifies index entries to match the working tree, but adds no new files. git add -A                  Same like above but also adds new files.

+    git add test.txt            Add the test.txt file to the stage

+    git reset HEAD test.txt     Resets test.txt to thes state of HEAD, means unstage already staged changes

+    git diff --staged           Show diff of already staged changes to HEAD

+    git commit                  Starts committing and opens a text editor for putting in the message

+    git commit -a               also adds changes from all known files (skips add)

-    git commit -m "Add something"
-commit with the commit message "Add something"
+    git commit -m "Add smthg"   Commit with the commit message "Add something"

 ## Inspecting the repository and history